Cluster

 Flush the persistent slot cache, if one exists.

-Add one or more members to a geospacial sorted set.
+Add one or more members to a geospatial sorted set.

-Get the distance between two members of a geospacially encoded sorted set.
+Get the distance between two members of a geospatially encoded sorted set.

 Retrieve one or more GeoHash encoded strings for members of the set.